colonyos/documentation/content/colonies-cli.rst

     ExecutorID=ee58b16a187bb4467437cc068741118bf6ca0ba42e6589c7ea016550ac63e517
     ExecutorName=helloworld-executor ExecutorType=helloworld-executor

-To assign a process to an Executor, the command **colonies process assign** can be used and also specify the **helloworld-executor** Executor's private key.
-Typically, the assign operation is carried out by specialized Executors developed using the ColonyOS SDKs, rather than through the Colonies CLI.
+To assign a process to an executor, the command **colonies process assign** can be used and also specify the **helloworld-executor** executor's private key.
+Typically, the assign operation is carried out by specialized executors developed using the ColonyOS SDKs, rather than through the Colonies CLI.
 The example below is primarily for educational purposes.

 .. code-block:: console